The State Records Act 2000 (the Act) is the most significant piece of legislation affecting the management of State records.

 The Act formalises the position and role of Director of State Records, known as the State Archivist and Executive Director State Records.
 Under the leadership of the Executive Director, the State Records Office functions as the operational arm of the State Records Commission.
 The Executive Director, through the State Records Office, provides advice, assistance and training for government organisations on recordkeeping matters, including the development of and compliance with their recordkeeping plans.
 The Executive Director advises and assists the Commission and reports to the Commission on the operation of the Act, including any alleged breaches.

-The online version of the State Records Act 2000 can be viewed at the State Law Publisher website.
+The online version of the State Records Act 2000 can be viewed at the Western Australian Legislation website.